NikuKikai/Binjyo/README.md

 - Ctrl+C and Ctrl+X is abled
 - Esc to close
 - D to size down
-- F to size up
+- F to size up      (min of 30 pixels or 20%)
 - R to reset size
 - S to save png

-click the button on top-right corner to switch mode:
+click the button on top-left corner to switch mode:

 - normal
 - locked